-Here's a timeline of events since her disappearance:
+Here's a timeline of events in the case

 July 9, 2020: Breasia's mother, Aishia Lankford, said Breasia and her half-brother Detorious stayed the night with Henry Dinkins and his girlfriend at their Davenport apartment.
 Dinkins is the father of Aishia's youngest son Detorious.